 On May 21, 2018, the Corporation completed the private placement of \$3.5 million principal amount of 11% secured subordinated debentures due on April 30, 2020 and 700,000 warrants to purchase one Common Share in the share capital of the Corporation at an exercise price of C\$0.15 per Common Share.
-A further

-50,000 warrants were also issued to ARK Point Advisors FZE, which acted as strategic and financial advisor to the Corporation, as well as a cash success fee.
+A further 50,000 warrants were also issued to ARK Point Advisors FZE, which acted as strategic and financial advisor to the Corporation, as well as a cash success fee.

 Interest is payable in arrears in equal semi-annual payments on April 30 and October 31 each year.
 The warrants are subject to customary anti-dilution adjustments, including adjustments upon the payment of a dividend in Common Shares, subdivision or combination of the Common Shares, or the issuance of rights, options or warrants to all or substantially all holders of the outstanding Common Shares.
-Each warrant will expire on the earlier of: (a) April 30, 2020; (b) the 90th day following the redemption by the Corporation of all remaining outstanding debentures issued to the holder of such warrants; and (c) the tenth business day following the date on which notice is given by the Corporation to the subscriber of the warrants that, during a consecutive 30-day period ending not more than five business days prior to the date of such notice, the closing price of the Common Shares on the TSX-V exceeded C\$0.30 on each trading day.
+Each warrant was to expire on the earlier of: (a) April 30, 2020; (b) the 90th day following the redemption by the Corporation of all remaining outstanding debentures issued to the holder of such warrants; and (c) the tenth business day following the date on which notice is given by the Corporation to the subscriber of the warrants that, during a consecutive 30-day period ending not more than five business days prior to the date of such notice, the closing price of the Common Shares on the TSX-V exceeded C\$0.30 on each trading day.
+On April 30, 2020, the Corporation enter into a second supplemental debentures indenture, pursuant to which the maturity date of debenture has been extended from April 30, 2020 to October 31, 2020.